rust-lang/book/src/slices.md

 DIAGRAM GOES HERE of s, hello, and world

+Note that the internal position is specified through byte-offsets, not characters.
+The offset to the first byte of a `String` is 0 and the trailing number should point to the first byte that is _not_ included in the slice.

 With Rust’s `..` syntax, if you want to start at zero, you can drop the zero.
 In other words, these are equal: